jcoreio/material-ui-popup-state/README.md

 keeps track of the local state for a single popup, and passes the state and mutation functions to a child render function.

+# Using MUI v5?

+For MUI v5 you'll need the [beta version of `material-ui-popup-state`](https://github.com/jcoreio/material-ui-popup-state/tree/beta).
+The current production release is for v4.
+Once MUI v5 is officially released, I'll officially release the next major version of `material-ui-popup-state`.

 # Table of Contents

 <!-- toc -->